-1.07MD Degree with Honors in a Special Field
+1.07 MD Degree with Honors in a Special Field

 All students scheduled to graduate at the end of the current academic year will receive an introductory announcement about the Honors Program in mid-August.
-Interested students must then complete a Statement of Intent, available at the Scholars in Medicine website, no later than the first week of October in the expected year of graduation, and submit their full proposal to the Manager of Honors in a Special Field (located in the mezzanine of Cannon Society).
+Interested students must then complete a Statement of Intent, available at the Scholars in Medicine website, no later than the first Monday of October in the expected year of graduation, and submit their full proposal to the office of the Honors Program Coordinator in the Cannon Society, Room 235A.
 The thesis submission deadline is during the first week of February.
-Oral examinations are held from February through April.
+Examinations are held in March and April.

 A student must be in good academic standing in the MD program to be considered for the MD degree with Honors in a Special Field.

 Last updated on 7/27/15